-One common theme in these policy changes, whether toward or away from conservation, is an emphasis on economic impacts.
-For example, the current administration believes that the 30 by 30 directive "will not only protect our lands and waters but also boost our economy and support jobs nationwide."2 Given these stated goals, understanding the economic impact of different approaches to land management and conservation seems crucial.
+One common theme in these policy changes, whether moving toward or away from conservation, is an emphasis on economic impacts.
+For example, the current administration believes that the 30 by 30 directive "will not only protect our lands and waters but also boost our economy and support jobs nationwide."2 This is remarkable given that, in contrast to other place-based government programs such as infrastructure investments or local employment subsidies, conservation programs have traditionally not been designed to boost economic development.
+Instead, their primary goal has been the preservation of public lands as a public good.
+In essence, the more recent conservation policy is based on the premise that investment in these public goods can also deliver private economic benefits, in the form of job creation and increased income.
+In this paper, we estimate such economic impacts in the context of a particularly important government program.

-In this paper, we study the impact of the US National Park System (NPS) on local employment and income.
+We study the impact of the US National Park System (NPS) on local employment and income.
 The NPS is the largest and best known national conservation entity in the world.
-It currently includes over 400 parks, has a budget over \$4 billion, and receives more than 300 million visitors annually.
+Established in 1916, its mission is twofold: to conserve certain areas, and to make them accessible to the public in a sustainable manner.3 The NPS currently includes over 400 parks, has a budget over \$4 billion, and receives more than 300 million visitors annually.
 Over 100 countries have national parks explicitly modeled after the NPS - understanding the local economic impacts of parks may thus be informative to some of these countries as well.